Television Academy Membership for Location Professionals

-Through years of advocacy and collaboration, the Location Managers Guild International (LMGI) helped establish eligibility for Location Professionals within the Television Academy, as part of the Producers Peer Group.
+For years, the Location Managers Guild International (LMGI) worked alongside industry partners to advocate for the inclusion of Location Professionals within the Television Academy as part of the Producers Peer Group.

 Participation Matters.